juanclopgar97/python_sharp/README.md

   person change its name to Carlos
   ```

+"simple events"" notify" that something relevant happens, they do not provide extra information about the event like.

+On this example an event *NameChanged* is implemented to notify when the person's name change.

-To implement a simple event the first thing you have to do is create a variable to store the subscribers, look at this variable as a "To do list" due it contains the callables that are going to be executed at some specific time.
+To implement a *simple event* the first thing you have to do is create a variable to store the subscribers, look at this variable as a "To do list" due it contains the callables that are going to be executed at some specific time.

 ```python
 self._namechanged_callbacks = Delegate() # it can be viewed as a "To do list"